How CURT Hitches Are Made

 From design to finish, we do everything here on American soil because we believe in providing products of the utmost quality for our customers.
 Our goal is to enable you to pursue your passion and enjoy more of what you love.

-Step 1: Trailer Hitch Engineering
+Part 1: Trailer Hitch Engineering

 All CURT custom hitches begin their journey in the minds of our talented engineers.
 We bring real vehicles into our engineering bays to develop prototypes that perfectly integrate with each year, make and model.

-Step 2: Fabricating Hitch Components
+Part 2: Fabricating Hitch Components

 Raw steel is brought into our hitch manufacturing area to be converted into the necessary building blocks to construct our hitches.
 We utilize advanced bending, cutting and laser technology.
 Our focus in fabrication is quality, accuracy and efficiency.